slowmonkey/learning-docker/Readme.md

 1. `docker-compose down` - to ensure nothing is left over.
 2. `docker-compose build` - to build the container
 3. `docker-compose up -d` - Run's a container with node and smashtest code.
-4. `docker run smashtest-docker npx smashtest` - Executes the `npx smashtest` command against the container.
+4. `docker-compose run --rm testserver npx smashtest` - Executes the `npx smashtest` command against the docker-compose'd container.

 # How-to Clean-up